metamn/react/content/blog/on-design-systems-4/index.md

 - scalability always relates back to the API, but that API is confusing / still unclear, it seems to have many facets

-- a hint / guess is that FP/ADT like API offers extensibility, and gives a pattern / paradigm for composability
+- a hint / guess is that FP/ADT-like-API offers extensibility, and gives a pattern / paradigm for composability

 ## 1 - Previous: